Carmelo de Arzadun: Awards and later life

 In Uruguay he participated in multiple exhibitions, competitions, salons, being the winner of the 1st Prize in the II National Hall in 1938, of the 1st Prize in the IV Hall in 1940 and of the Grand Prize of the V Hall in 1941.
 He was also awarded in the Municipal Halls.

 Arzadun's work is represented in the National Museum of Visual Arts, the Municipal Museum "Juan Manuel Blanes", the National Museum of Fine Arts of Buenos Aires, the Watson Collection of New York, and in European Museums spanning across France, Belgium, Italy.
-He dies in 1968.
+He died in 1968.